mikeraab/docker001/Participant-Guide.md

 ## Create a Dockerfile and Docker Image

-In this excersise you will build your own image from a Dockerfile.
+In this excercise you will build your own image from a Dockerfile.

 **About DockerFiles**